milasudril/anja/README.md

  * jemalloc
  * sndfile

 In addition to these libraries, Anja uses the PCG32 generator from Melissa O'Neill.
 Currently, her repository is kept as a git submodule.
+To process the command line, the ALICE library is used.
+This is also refered to by a submodule.

 ### Tools
 These tools are required in order to compile Anja

  * blender -- 3D modelling and rendering package
  * g++ -- The GNU project C++ compiler
- * inkscape -- SVG (Scalable Vector Graphics) editing program.
+ * inkscape -- SVG (Scalable Vector Graphics) editing program
+ * import -- Command-line utility for creating screenshots
  * octave -- Package for numerical analysis.
 MATLAB should work, but requires changes to `maikeconfig` files.
  * maike -- Automated build tool.
 You must use version 0.15.5 or later.